santerref/commerce_realex/README.md

     "url": "https://github.com/annertech/php-sdk"
 }
 ```
+ - Then pull in the module through `composer require drupal/commerce_realex`
- - Download and enable the module
+ - Enable the module
  - Go to the payment methods settings page at admin/commerce/config/payment-gateways
  - Select "Add Payment Gateway" and add the Global Payments details